10 Best Retail Anti Theft Equipment

 Maintenance and Reliability Signals

-Tag durability is another maintenance factor.
-Hard tags with reinforced pins withstand repeated attachment and removal, while soft labels are disposable but vulnerable to crushing or moisture.
-If your tags will go through fitting rooms, check that they resist accidental detachment.
-For peg hook locks, test the magnetic release mechanism periodically; weak magnets or worn plastic can turn a security device into a customer frustration.
+Tag durability matters as much as the gate.
+Hard tags with reinforced pins survive repeated attach-detach cycles in fitting rooms; soft labels are disposable but vulnerable to moisture and crushing.
+For peg hook locks, test the magnetic release mechanism periodically, since weak magnets or worn plastic turn a security device into a checkout bottleneck.